cysouw/graphicalgrammar/text/other.md

 Hierarchical morphological structure of the compound in [@last a] from Noreen [-@noreen1906: 33].
 Noreen did not visualise the structure as a tree, but he used dashes to indicate the hierarchical structure.
 The number of dashes was intended as an indication of the hierarchical structure, which is depicted here in a modern way.
 :::

-### Rebbe (1935) *Svensk språklära för realskolan*
+### Rebbe (1912) *Svensk språklära för realskolan*

 Carl Rebbe (1862-1948) was a teacher in Gothenburg [some basic biographical information is available in @sjogren1949].
 In 1912 he wrote the *Svensk språklära för realskolan* 'Swedish language-teaching for middle school'.
 This book has been extremely popular and remained in print in various editions and revisions until the 1970s, revised by either Nils Ivan, Helge Gullberg and/or Birger Bjerre.
 I have only been able to access the tenth edition from 1935 [@rebbe1935].
 Starting in 1917 Rebbe also prepared a frequently reprinted *kortfattad* 'concise' version of the *Svensk språklära*.
 And in 1902 he published a collection of examples called *Exempelsamling till inöfvande af allmänna satsläran och skiljetecknens bruk* 'Collection of examples for practicing general syntax and the use of punctuation marks'.
 Walter Fischer revised this collection in 1914 with a minor change in title (*svenska satsläran* instead of *allmänna satsläran*).
 All these different textbooks and their numerous editions need a more in-depth investigation and comparison.

+Already verbatim in first edition [@rebbe1912: 116].

-In the 1935 version, there is a single page with various examples of the graphical analysis of single-clause sentences [@rebbe1935: 188].
+In the 1935 version, there is a single page with various examples of the graphical analysis of single-clause sentences [@rebbe1935: 118].
 An example is shown in [@fig:rebbe1935_118] for the example in [@next].
 The pointing arrows are clearly similar to the approach from Beckman (see [@sec:beckman1904]).
 The other examples also show various details that indicate that this visual display was inspired by Beckman (e.g. adverbials pointing to the line connecting subject and predicate).

 ::: ex
-| Swedish [@rebbe1935: 188]
+| Swedish [@rebbe1935: 118]
 | Eriks far har givit honom en dyrbar färglåda.
 | Erik‑GEN father has given 3SG.OBJ ART precious paintbox
 | Erik's father has given him a precious paint box.
 :::

 ::: {.im #rebbe1935_118}
-Graphical analysis of the sentence [@last] from Rebbe [-@rebbe1935: 188].
+Graphical analysis of the sentence [@last] from Rebbe [-@rebbe1935: 118].
 The pointing arrows for modification are similar to Beckman's approach (cf. [@fig:beckman1904_194]).
 :::

 ## Finnish